Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Questions to Ask Each Other Concerning Child Rearing

 Some couples do not plan for children or use forms of birth control to choose when to have children.
 Others can’t wait to have children.
 What are your thoughts?
-Do you feel you should have children right away or do you plan to get to know your marriage partner better before having children?
+Do you feel you should have children right away?
+Or do you plan to get to know your marriage partner better before having children?
 How long should a couple wait?
+These are important questions to ask each other, and discuss your views.

 The following questions are designed to help you formulate your thoughts and verbally set forth a plan for child-rearing.
 Share together your thinking in this important area of marriage.